haochihlin/Ardrone_indoor_slam/README.md

 # Ardrone_indoor_slam
+!!
+The updated version now is handled by hypharos: https://github.com/Hypha-ROS/hypharos_ardrone_navigation !!

 This repository contains all necessary file to make ARDrone antonomously navigate in indoor environment.

 The demo video: https://youtu.be/r9LegSK6MfU